GWR01

 "A God of Past Glories"

 Stored water is still water but God does not prize it.
 It has become stale in time and has lost the zest of freshness.
-Religiously speaking cistern water might be yesterday's water, or it could last year's water, or even water of many generations past.
+Religiously speaking cistern water might be yesterday's fresh water, or last year's water, or even water of many generations past.
 Moreover though staleness is bad enough, God says further, that those cistern leak and are drying up.

 The cistern allegory has a wide range of application to religious tradition.
 The question might be, "How long has the water been allowed to stagnate?'
 Was it a year ago, a generation ago, or multiple generations ago that the presence of God was manifested and alive in the midst of the congregation of His people.
 If there is no sense of God living and moving in the center of our lives or our church fellowships, we have evidence that He has been excluded by a religious people.
 Traditionalism thrives on memories of some bygone day, or accounts that God had come by and left an historical token of his glory "way back when."
-That however, is not enough for the people who have deep spiritual needs, who have been wounded, bound, afflicted, imprisoned, enslaved by the lash and oppression the enemy.
+That however, is not enough for the people who have deep spiritual needs, who have been wounded, bound, afflicted, imprisoned, enslaved by the lash and oppression of the enemy.
 What force can set us free, what force can soothe our pains and sorrows?
 What power can touch and salve the wounded spirit?
 It must be something full of divine life, power and compassion.
-It must be that living fountain which flows from God.
-God is always a God of now, not a God of tomorrow, yesterday nor of decades past.
-He is the I am who Is, now.
+It is that fount of living fountain which flows from God.
+God is always a God of now, not of yesterday nor of decades past.
+He is the I am who Is the present tense now God.
 A grave danger of religion is that it risks the separation of the believer from the present manifestation of a living God.
 A Heavenly Father who wants to continue to make His presence known to His special people.
-As Jesus spoke to a woman at the well of Samaria, “
+As Jesus spoke to a woman at the well of Samaria, “ - -I would give you living water!'

 Religion of some kind figured in every culture.
 Margaret Mead a revered name in cultural anthropology, defined religion as, the "belief in Spirits."
-Ancient or primitive cultures often have more insight than we in the modern 'civilized' world where spirituality and belief in the supernatural has all but disappeared, even from religion.
-I mention the world of the spirit here because religion which does not acknowledge the spiritual forces which are arrayed in the heavens is dangerously ignorant of the word of God.
-Moreover, a religion which does not recognize active spiritual forces is powerless to deal them.
-In this spirit realm forces of evil are in operation to steal from, and to kill, destroy people like you and me.
-Ultimately our being ignorant of spiritual forces, does not negate their reality or the consequences of recognizing them in our lives.
+Ancient or primitive cultures show more insight of the spiritual than we in the 'civilized' world where spirituality and belief in the supernatural has all but disappeared, even from religion.
+I mention the world of the spirit here because religion which does not acknowledge the spiritual forces arrayed in the heavens is dangerously ignorant of spiritual matters.
+(1Corinthians 12:1) A religion which does not recognize active spiritual forces is powerless to deal them.
+In this spirit realm forces of evil are in operation to steal from, to kill, and destroy people like you and me.

-The first of the two spiritual kingdoms is the Kingdom of God where the King of glory is enthroned in a heavenly place; and the second, the kingdom of darkness, where the "God of this world --the prince of the power of the air, the great deceiver, Satan exercises his dominance..
-Because we live in a Spiritual world we have to have spiritual knowledge.
-A secular religion limited to material interests and understanding, speaks to the natural world and strictly human potential.
-Secular religion is inadequate to deal with the forces which will impact us for an eternity.
+Secular religion does not adequately deal with the forces which will impact us for an eternity.
 We need more than teaching about "goodness" as positive choices or positive social attributes and evil as bad choices which have bad consequences.
 God is not a God of psychological wellness and feeling good about ourselves, He is a God of spiritual restoration and reconstruction which is forged not by human will, nor human wisdom but by the power of Spiritual life generated by the resurrection of Jesus Christ from the dead.
-When God does the work of renewal it is deep and eternally effectual.
-If we try to reconstruct ourselves, it is an act of the will and is good only as long as our own energies prevail.
-The end result of God's hand at work in a human soul surpasses anything that counseling or self-will could ever achieve, Joy unspeakable and full of glory.
+When God does the work of renewal it is deep and eternally effective.
+How many have tried to reconstruct themselves through psychological rigors or acts of the will.
+Self discipline to change our fleshly impulses is good only as long as our own energies prevail.
+But when God's hand is set to work in the human soul the result surpasses anything that counseling or self-will could ever achieve, Joy unspeakable and full of glory.

 NEXT CHAPTER